-I’ve seen the aftermath of unlicensed garage door installations more times than I care to count.
+I have seen the aftermath of unlicensed garage door installations more times than I care to count.
 Last month, a homeowner in Mission Valley called us in a panic after a handyman’s spring installation failed catastrophically, sending the door crashing down and damaging two vehicles.
 This wasn’t just a costly mistake; it was a preventable disaster that happened because the homeowner didn’t verify the contractor’s CSLB license.

 As the owner of Best Garage Door & Gate Repair Services (CSLB #1071980), I’m writing this to help San Diego homeowners understand why contractor licensing isn’t just bureaucratic red tape.
 It’s your primary protection against dangerous installations, legal liability, and financial loss.